CoreMedia/joala/HOWTO_RELEASE.md

 As you can see from the commands above Joala is configured to release locally.
 Thus it is required to push your changes after the release.

+During the release you will by queried two times for your GPG Passphrase.

 **Please don't release in batch mode** in order to choose the correct version numbers as mentioned below.
 Versions for child modules will be set automatically so that you only have to specify the versions once.